Indiana State Federation of Colored Women's Clubs: Activities and leadership

 The state federation's initial purpose was organizing Indiana's black women's clubs, publicizing club activities around the state, and promoting the black community in general.
 The federation's motto was: "Step by step we reach the heights."
 Its efforts later expanded to provide a network and forum for club members to share information on social issues, such as opposition to lynching, racism, discrimination, and inequality, as well as other concerns, including as "housing, unemployment, education, and healthcare."
 The Indiana federation also collected membership dues from individuals, held annual state conventions, published a monthly newsletter called The Hoosier Woman, sponsored junior clubs for children, and established a scholarship fund.
 In addition, it contributed to the Frederick Douglass National Historic Site in Washington, D.C.

-From 1904–07, Ella Herrold (sometimes spelled Harrell) of Muncie served as the Indiana federation's first president.
-Its second president was Minnie Scott of Anderson, who served from 1907–14, followed by Gertrude Hill of Indianapolis from 1914–21 and Sallie Wyatt Stewart of Evansville, Indiana, from 1921–28.
-In addition to her leadership role in the state federation, Stewart succeeded Mary McLeod Bethune as president of the NACWC from 1928–33.
+From 1904 to 1907, Ella Herrold (sometimes spelled Harrell) of Muncie served as the Indiana federation's first president.
+Its second president was Minnie Scott of Anderson, who served from 1907 to 1914, followed by Gertrude Hill of Indianapolis from 1914 to 1921 and Sallie Wyatt Stewart of Evansville, Indiana, from 1921 to 1928.
+In addition to her leadership role in the state federation, Stewart succeeded Mary McLeod Bethune as president of the NACWC from 1928 to 1933.
 Stewart was also a delegate to the International Council of Women's gathering in 1930 at Vienna, Austria.
 Carrie Crump of Indianapolis succeeded Steward as president of the Indiana federation in 1928.

 During its early years, the Indiana federation began fund-raising efforts to purchase a building for use as a state headquarters, but the clubwomen initially met in members' homes.
 In 1927 the state federation filed incorporation papers and made a down payment to purchase the former residence of John and Sarah Minor on North Capitol Avenue in Indianapolis.
 The federation paid off the mortgage on the property in 1945.
 To celebrate the occasion during its annual meeting that year, federation members burned the mortgage papers on the front lawn of its headquarters.